The following are some of our ensembles and projects available for performance, touring and residencies.

 Pitch, Rhythm and Consciousness

 This project, spearheaded by Tony Jones, features a creative improvising trio of Tony on tenor saxophone, Charlie Burnham on violin, and Kenny Wollesen on percussion.
 The group creates sonic landscapes suing an astonishing palette of textures, influenced by music from around the world and deftly balancing their diverse interests.
+Their latest record adds cellist Marika Hughes, and is available on Reva Records.
 Their first album, an eponymous LP, is available from New Artists Records here.